poetry, nothing and everything

-I am so damn happy to see that I am not the only one believing this.
+I am so damn happy to see that I am not the only one to believe this.
 Tomas Rivera explained it more beautifully than anyone else:

 Poetry is one of the most human of experiences because it begins with nothing.
 It is the birth and the death of the word and the poet, as he freezes abstractions, severs relationships with his utterances.
 Poetry is finding the search, finding the word.
 It is not inventing, but finding, starting the invention.
 Yet poetry should not be explained, categorized, studied, but read and felt and sung.
 Poetry denies the poet but not his expression and utterance.
 Poetry, then, is a way of becoming nothing and everything.
 In a way, poetry is and is not what Octavio Paz says: "knowledge, salvation, power, abandonment".
 Poetry gives me pure feelings - time, beauty, man and original death.